Let’s give the highest praise possible to President Donald Trump: He didn’t mortify his country on Independence Day.

 Of course, her emphasis on love is certainly a contrast with President Trump’s message of hate.
 So maybe I’ll hedge on the Marianne Williamson prediction a bit.
 If Joe Biden sets himself on fire too many times and everyone else flames out, if her nuts and twigs message catches on, and Amash siphons enough Republican voters from the Trumpster and appeals to the “Never Trump” faction in the GOP, we could be entering a new Age of Aquarius with President Williamson.

 As you can see, political forecasting is not easy.
 Can you imagine the problems for us, if anyone paid attention?

-Bob Franken is an Emmy Award-winning reporter who covered Washington for more than 20 years with CNN; opinions are his own.
+Bob Franken is an Emmy Award-winning reporter who covered Washington for more than 20 years with CNN.